How to leverage SFDX automation

 • Salesforce applications often have complex dependencies among metadata components.
 SFDX automation requires developers to manage and deploy these dependencies to avoid issues.

-• Although SFDX provides support for many metadata types, there are still some types that are not fully supported or not supported at all.
+• Although SFDX provides support for many metadata types, some are still not fully supported or not supported at all.

 Are you looking to leverage SFDX automation to its fullest?
 We have the solution for you at Hutte.

-You can access the kind of automation, like importing CDATA sets as a no coder, from Hutte’s visual UI by using a custom button.
+You can access the automation using a custom button, like importing CDATA sets as a no-coder, from Hutte’s visual UI.

 🏃♂️